 - Major allergic reactions

 For those who use cocaine by way of the needle, the possibility of other serious infections is also possible—including HIV.
 Cocaine use can ultimately be fatal, but there is no one for whom cocaine addiction recovery is not possible with the right clinical intervention and ongoing, supportive care.
-We seek to offer these things at Above It All.
+We seek to offer these things through the partner facilities of Above It All.

 How to Help a Loved one with Cocaine Addiction

-Ultimately, your goal should be to help your loved one seek clinical cocaine dependence treatment through one of Above It All’s detox and inpatient partners, then to provide your ongoing support and encouragement as they continue down their recovery journey.
-Our interventionists and substance abuse treatment specialists can assist you in encouraging your loved one to get the help that they need for cocaine withdrawal treatment.
+Ultimately, your goal should be to help your loved one seek clinical treatment through a center like those we partner with at Above It All, then to provide your ongoing support and encouragement as they continue down their recovery journey.
+Our interventionists and treatment specialists can assist you in encouraging your loved one to get the help that they need.

 Our mission at Above It All Treatment Center is to provide a pathway to lasting sobriety through our network of facility partners.
-Our evidence-based approach encourages clients to awaken to their own self-worth, and to seriously commit themselves to self-recovery in a trusted partner’s cocaine detox center.
+Our evidence-based approach encourages clients to awaken to their own self-worth, and to seriously commit themselves to self-recovery.
 Our methods have been proven to be effective.
 We believe that this hope is available for all.
-If you or someone you know is battling cocaine addiction, we encourage you to contact a cocaine treatment center today.
+If you or someone you know is battling cocaine addiction, we encourage you to contact us today.